U.S. Sports Betting and Online Sportsbooks: How and Where Betting Became Legal

 Both sides had compelling arguments, however New Jersey would end up losing battles in both the District Court as well as the Third Circuit Court of Appeals.
 Surprisingly, The Supreme Court agreed to take the case, and on May 14, 2018 voted in favor of New Jersey.
 It had been a long shot, but sports wagering was finally legal nationwide.

-Online Sports Betting Begins to Form
+Online Sports Betting Landscape

 The decision was huge, as the untapped US market was expected to be extremely profitable.
 Before the ruling, the American Gaming Association had estimated that Americans illegally wagered $150 billion on sports every year.